 (…existing texts…)

 The TWT scheduling AP includes a broadcast TWT element in the Beacon frame that indicates a broadcast TWT SP during which the AP intends to send Trigger frames, or DL BUs to the TWT scheduled STAs.
 STA 1 and STA 2 wake to receive the Beacon frame to determine the broadcast TWT.
-During the trigger-enabled TWT SP the AP sends a Trigger frame to which STA 1 and STA 2 indicate that they are awake during the TWT SP.
-STA 1 indicates that it is awake by sending a PS-Poll and STA 2 indicates that it is awake by sending a QoS Null frame in response to the Trigger frame.
-STA 1 and STA 2 receive their DL BUs in a subsequent exchange with the AP and go to doze state outside of this TWT SP.
+During the trigger-enabled TWT SP the AP sends a Basic Trigger frame to which STA 1 and STA 2 indicate that they are awake during the TWT SP.
+STA 1 indicates that it is awake by sending a PS-Poll and STA 2 indicates that it is awake by sending a QoS Null frame in response to the Basic Trigger frame.
+STA 1 and STA 2 receive their DL BUs in a subsequent exchange with the AP and go to doze state outside of this TWT SP. (#24292)

 (…existing texts…)